-Persuing green growth for sustainability and resilience Strengthening infrastructure to support economic expansion
+Persuing green growth for

+Strengthening infrastructure to support economic expansion

-Re-engineering economic growth for greater prosperity The NIA is expected to propel long term growth for Malaysia through the flow of sustainable quality investment in new and complex growth areas.
+Re-engineering economic growth for greater prosperity

+The NIA is expected to propel long term growth for Malaysia through the flow of sustainable quality investment in new and complex growth areas.
 Given its decades of investment promotion and facilitation track record, MIDA will assume a more prominent role in this initiative as part of institutional reforms and in line with the NIA mandate for better policy coherence.

-12th Malaysia Plan, 2021-2025 (12MP) The 12MP is the first phase of Malaysia's Shared Prosperity Vision 2030 (SPV 2030) towards restructuring Malaysia into a knowledge-based economy that achieves sustainable growth across income groups, ethnicities, regions and supply chains.
+12th Malaysia Plan, 2021-2025 (12MP)

+The 12MP is the first phase of Malaysia's Shared Prosperity Vision 2030 (SPV 2030) towards restructuring Malaysia into a knowledge-based economy that achieves sustainable growth across income groups, ethnicities, regions and supply chains.

 The 12MP's policies, programmes and initiatives revolve around three main dimensions, namely; Economic Empowerment, Environmental Sustainability and Social Reengineering.
 These dimensions will complement each other towards realising the country's development model of Shared Prosperity.
 They are also in line with Malaysia's efforts to attain the Sustainable Development Goals by 2030.
 Updates and further information can be found in the Official Portal of the Economic Planning Unit at www.epu.gov.my.

-FUTURE FORWARD ECONOMY Technologically Developed Country Malaysia is ramping up efforts to nurture a future forward economy.
+> Technologically Developed Country

+Malaysia is ramping up efforts to nurture a future forward economy.
 As one of the most technologically developed countries among industrialising nations in the ASEAN region, Malaysia's persistent drive to engage modern technologies proves to be a great advantage to investors in Malaysia.
 The country's aspiration to be a digitally-driven, high income nation and a regional leader in digital economy is encapsulated in MyDIGITAL - Malaysia Digital Economy Blueprint.
-Among other main initiatives are the National Fourth Industrial Revolution (4IR) Policy, Industry4WRD, a Digital Investment Office, National Digital Network (JENDELA) and Malaysia's Lighthouse Programme.
+Among other main initiatives

+are the National Fourth Industrial Revolution (4IR) Policy, Industry4WRD, a Digital Investment Office, National Digital Network (JENDELA) and Malaysia's Lighthouse Programme.
 These aim to accelerate digital transformation and advance industry transition towards the future of manufacturing by deploying technology, transforming the workforce and scaling an end-to-end supply chain.
 Investors should strike while the iron is hot and capitalise on these growing opportunities.

-Malaysia's Global Standing Take a look at how Malaysia stacks up against the global competition.
+Malaysia's Global Standing

+Take a look at how Malaysia stacks up against the global competition.

 Our efforts in attracting investments and driving productivity and innovation through economic and regulatory reforms have received worldwide recognition from various international institutions.

+2ndWorld Digital

+Competitiveness in ASEAN

+(IMD World Digital

+Competitiveness Ranking

+2022)

-2nd in Asia World Digital Competitiveness Ranking 2020 Asia Pacific Network Readiness Index 2020 (Portulans Institute)
+Upper-Middle Income Countries (The Network Readiness Index 2022, Portulans Institute)

+Most Innovative Upper-Middle Income Economy in The World (Global Innovation Index 2022, WIPO) Global Innovation

+Index 2022 in Asia Pasific

+(The World Intellectual Property

+Organization 2022)

-Emerging Start-up Ecosystem (Global Startup Ecosystem Report 2020, Startup Genome) Most Innovative Country among Asian Economies (Global Innovation Index 2020, World Intellectual Property Organisation, WIPO) University and Industry Research Collaboration (Global Innovation Index 2020, World Intellectual Property Organisation, WIPO) National Fourth Industrial Revolution (4IR) Policy Moving Further Ahead with 4IR Building upon the foundation laid down by the Industry4WRD framework, Malaysia has unveiled the National 4IR Policy as a broader overarching national policy that drives coherence in transforming the socioeconomic development of the country through ethical use of 4IR technologies.
+World University Ranking (The Global Talent Competitiveness Index 2022, INSEAD) National Fourth Industrial Revolution (4IR) Policy Moving Further Ahead with 4IR Building upon the foundation laid down by the Industry4WRD framework, Malaysia has unveiled the National 4IR Policy as a broader overarching national policy that drives coherence in transforming the socioeconomic development of the country through ethical use of 4IR technologies.